intel/gstreamer-media-SDK/README.md

 	cmake .. -DDEBUG=ON

 To build the plugins for Media Server Studio 2016 Linux Edition:

 	cmake .. -DWITH_MSS_2016=ON

 Only Media SDK 2017 Embedded Edition supports VP9 decode for now.
 To enable VP9 decode support:

 	cmake .. -DUSE_VP9_DECODER=ON

+For a list of more options when configuring the build, refer to the CMakeLists.txt file inside the source directory.

 Next step is to compile and install the GStreamer-MSDK plugins:

 	make
 	make install

 To uninstall the plugins:

 	make uninstall

+If you intend to rebuild the plugins after making changes to the source code or you would want to change some of the build options after uninstalling the plugins, it is highly recommended to simply delete the build folder that you have created and repeat the build process as above.

 Usage